Tram in Lodz

 In the case of tickets purchased via mobile phone applications, you must buy and activate the ticket before starting your journey, but no later than after boarding the vehicle.
 A delay in validating the ticket may result in a fine imposed by a ticket inspector.
 Passengers cannot cite technical issues, such as with the Internet connection or mobile phone applications, as feasible excuses for not possessing a ticket.

-Finally, if you can’t buy a ticket due to a faulty or inoperative ticket machine, then you must pay the ticket inspector 5,60 zł – the price of a 40-minute ticket (currently extended to 60 minutes).
+Finally, if you can’t buy a ticket due to a faulty or inoperative ticket machine, then you must pay the ticket inspector 5,60 zł – the price of a 40-minute ticket.
 If you don’t have cash, the inspector will print the receipt and the value of the 60-minute ticket must be paid at the Customer Service Office at Tramwajowa Street 6 or by bank transfer.
 However, the inspector cannot always confirm that a faulty or inoperative machine is the cause of the refused sale.

 Closing Remarks on Public Transport in Łódź